How to find out if you have an EPC.

 We hope this guide will help.

 We will also help you to find your lost EPC.
+Use the links below, your agent should give you this information.

 You can find your EPC (Energy Performance Certificate) report direct.
+For Houses and Commercial properties.
+The EPC is valid for 10 Years.

 Link to find an EPC by postcode (England and Wales) - click here.